pulsepointinc/pulsepoint_api/README.md

 - The max usage of the API per client is:
   - Create/Modify/Delete: 1 call per second, max 10 calls per minute
   - GET List = 1 per second

+---

+## AUTHENTICATION

+For documentation on how to use OAuth 2.0 in order to authorize your requests please read through our [Authentication documentation](AUTH.md)

 ## NPI LIST API